lgalke/al-folio/_pages/about.md

 social: true
 ---

 I am a PhD student at [Kiel University](www.uni-kiel.de/en) since 2017.
+My research interests comprise machine learning and natural language processing.
-My interests comprise machine learning and natural language processing.
+I work part-time as a teaching assistant at Kiel University and part-time for a third-party funded project at [ZBW -- Leibniz Information Centre for Economics](https://zbw.eu).
-I received both my bachelor's degree (2013) and my master's degree (2017) in computer science from Kiel University.
+Before, I received both my bachelor's degree (2013) and my master's degree (2017) in computer science from Kiel University.